amaurypm/transcode2H265/README.md

 ```

 ## Is it just in English?
 In English and Spanish, depending of your locale.
-I just speak this two languages, so, if you like it in other, you can always contribute...
+I just speak these two languages, so, if you like it in other, you can always contribute...